teSill/UniversalGameLauncher/README.md

 3.2.
 Create a text file called "version.txt" and enter the number "1.0.0.0" (or similar) into it.
 That's it.

 3.3.
 Lastly, the XML file for our patch notes.
-Download or copy the contents from https://temsoft.io/temsoft_assets/updates.xml and modify the text to you're liking.
+Download or copy the contents from https://temsoft.io/temsoft_assets/updates.xml and modify the text to your liking.

 3.4.
 Although not required to run, now might be a good time to grab your desired logo, icon and background for the launcher as well.